jaredpar/jaredpar.github.io/_posts/2012-05-07-authoring-a-utility-library-for-visual-studio.md

 ---
 layout: post
+title: Authoring a Utility Library for Visual Studio
+tags: [vsix]
 ---
 As I've developed [VsVim](https://github.com/jaredpar/VsVim/) over the years I've authored quite a few reusable Visual Studio components.
 For the last 6 months I've had many of these factored out to a separate utility library and this last week I decided to publish them as a separate [NuGet](http://nuget.org/) package.
 Even if no one else every uses the library I want to reuse the utilities in other projects I'm working on and NuGet is the perfect distribution mechanism.
 For those interested I'll be blogging about these components and why I authored them in the coming weeks (hint: perf, perf and more perf).
 I wanted to blog about my the rules I learned from this exercise because even as a seasoned extension author I hit a couple of very surprising problems along the way.
 Hopefully the lessons I learned will help out the next person to attempt this